-During the course of your college search, you will be asked what characteristics you want in a college.
+During the course of your college search, you will be asked what the right college fit is for you.
+What are the characteristics you want in a college?
 Should it be big or small?
 Within 3 hours of home or across the country?
 In a city or out in the country?

 The real question, however, is how are you supposed to know the answers to these questions?

 Many 16 and 17 year olds who are beginning the college search process don’t yet have an opinion on some of these subjects, so where should they really start?